Entries by Kevin Ford

 The data collected by each sensor is then transmitted to secure cloud-based servers located in Australia for immediate processing by our intuitive analytics platform where algorithms calculate occupancy levels and space utilization.
 Our reporting system operates in real-time with instantaneous updates to reports appearing on computers, tablets and all mobile devices.
 If required, the reliable data can also be integrated with other reporting systems, for further analysis.

-People Counting System Schematic
+People Counting Schematic

 The animations below shows how an entrance level people counting solution captures visitor information.
 You can see the movement of individuals and groups through a venue, and with the appropriate sensor coverage how we can show real time occupancy, visitation and dwell information in relation to zones with heat mapping.